Bug report #9633

 - select * from osmm.osm_mm_topographic_area where rownum = 0

 The problem is that it performs this select even if "render" is off.
 This causes QGIS to hang until the query is finished (for millions of rows this can be a minute or more).

 I suspect this behaviour also carries over to loading a QGS file which has Oracle layers in it but disabled (loading one of those takes forever).

-#6 Updated by Jonathan Moules about 6 years ago
+#6 Updated by Jonathan Moules almost 9 years ago

 Jürgen Fischer wrote:

 select * from osmm.osm_mm_topographic_area where rownum = 0